Marvel Heroes (video game): Closure

 David Brevik left Gazillion on January 6, 2016, citing he was pursuing other opportunities.
 CEO Dave Dohrmann took over as President of Gazillion Entertainment.
-On October 20, 2017, missed updates became apparent to players when promised releases didn't make the deadline.
-An annual Halloween event didn't occur during 2017, and a tie-in to the recent Marvel Cinematic Universe movie Thor: Ragnarok wasn't made, both of which were promised semi-annual content.
+On October 20, 2017, missed updates became apparent to players when promised releases did not make the deadline.
+An annual Halloween event did not occur during 2017, and a tie-in to the recent Marvel Cinematic Universe movie Thor: Ragnarok was not made, both of which were promised semi-annual content.
 Employees, including designers and community representatives, were stepping down as the CEO faced allegations of harassment from co-workers and associates.

 On November 15, 2017, Disney announced that it was ending its relationship with Gazillion Entertainment and that Marvel Heroes games would be shut down at the end of 2017.
 Around the same day of Disney's announcement concerning Gazillion, Marvel Heroes Omega was removed from the PlayStation Network, but the game server was still playable for those who already downloaded the game from the PSN's online store earlier.

-On November 23, it was revealed that Marvel Heroes would instead shut down a month earlier than promised and that all employees of Gazillion have been fired without pay before Thanksgiving, including the termination of all benefits, medical and earned time off.
+On November 23, it was revealed that Marvel Heroes would instead shut down a month earlier than promised and that all employees of Gazillion have been let go without pay before Thanksgiving, including the termination of all benefits, medical and earned time off.
 This was due to Gazillion being liquidated by its debtors after Disney pulled their license.
 On November 27, 2017, the game servers and website were taken offline shortly after 11 A.M.
 Pacific Time.
 Due to the closure announcement of Marvel Heroes, many players who purchased the game's purchasable content demanded refunds.
-PlayStation 4 users (particularly non-European users) who purchased the game's purchasable contents in the online store between August 17, 2017 and October 17, 2017 received refunds to their PlayStation Network accounts or on the original payment source automatically, which started on December 5, 2017.
+PlayStation 4 users (particularly non-European users) who purchased the game's purchasable contents in the online store between August 17, 2017 and October 17, 2017 received refunds and Xbox users received full refunds.

 Reception

 Marvel Heroes received mixed reviews upon release; on the aggregate review website Metacritic the game attains an overall score of 58 out of 100 based on 38 critic reviews.
 IGN gave the game a 5.7/10, praising the story but criticizing the combat and limited customization.
 The game was relaunched later with the title "Marvel Heroes 2015", following various improvements and new content implemented over time.
 On Metacritic, the game attains a score of 81 out of 100 based on 10 critic reviews.
-On January 10, 2015, Marvel Heroes 2015 was awarded "Most Improved MMO" by MMORPG.com, as decided by site visitors.
+In January 2015, Marvel Heroes 2015 won a poll of site visitors for "Most Improved MMO" on MMORPG.com.